padurean/padurean.github.io/about.md

 permalink: /about/
 ---

-Functional reactive coder ("software developer" / "programmer" :)) - Scala, Elm, Haskell and unfortunately Javascript :)
+Functional programmer.
+Scala, Elm, Haskell and unfortunately Javascript :)

 email: ogg[at]purecore.ro